-Classes meet throughout the year in 16- and 8-week formats.
+Classes meet throughout the year in 15-week and 7.5-week formats.
+See the Academic Calendar for term dates.
 See the Course Schedule for specific offerings.
 All of our programs are available in-person at our San Francisco campus and most are available online.
 Select programs are offered at our Silicon Valley and Seattle campuses.
 Degree programs can be completed in an intensive cohort or at your own pace.

 Most classes are kept small so students can receive personalized attention from their professors.
 Students are recognized as individuals and are encouraged to bring their valuable perspectives to classroom discussions.
 Professors work closely with students to help them develop their potential and meet their individual goals.

 More than 3,300 students attended Golden Gate during the 2018-2019 academic year, of which 61 percent were in graduate programs, 19 percent were in undergraduate programs, and 20 percent were law students.
 There were 334 international students from 48 countries enrolled at GGU.